 For more detailed output settings, look for the options offered by your graphics card manufacturer.
 Again, open the desktop's context menu or the Control Panel and look for options like "Nvidia Control Panel", "Intel Graphics Settings" or something like this that includes the name of your graphics card.
 Note that all Pandoras Box hardware is equipped with NVIDIA graphics cards and we also recommend them for custom hardware.

-The chapter "Graphics Card Settings" explains the Nvidia Control Panel and includes important information about the Mosaic mode which spans one desktop image across multiple displays and is especially recommended when doing soft-edge setups with projectors.
+The chapter "Graphics Card Settings" explains the Nvidia Control Panel and includes important information about the Mosaic mode which spans one desktop image across multiple displays and is especially recommended when doing soft-edge setups with projectors or when connecting multiple outputs to a large LED wall.

 Pandoras Box shows the resolution and display mode according to your settings made above with the PB Menu or Windows.
 Based on this information you can adjust how outputs are handled.
 The Configuration tab in Pandoras Box includes two tabs that are of interest when looking at the output setup.